nvpro-samples/vk_partitioned_tlas/README.md

 The acceleration structure building code is defined in `partitioned_tlas_acceleration_structure.cpp`.
 The regular TLAS is built in the `createTopLevelAS` function.
 The instances themselves are provided in a device-side buffer, and the build information such as the number of instances, flags etc. are defined on host side.
 In order to call the `vkCmdBuildAccelerationStructuresKHR` function the build information has to be known on the host at the moment of the call.
 The build will then update the entire TLAS using the contents of the instances buffer.

 The partitioned TLAS build code is defined in `createPartitionedTopLevelAS`, using helper functions from `partitioned_acceleration_structures.hpp`.
 In contrast with the regular TLAS, all calls are indirect, meaning no build information has to be synchronized on the host in order to trigger an acceleration structure build or update.
-The remainder of this section will focus on the contents of the helper functions, which directly use the `VK_NV_partitioned_tlas` extension.
+The remainder of this section will focus on the contents of the helper functions, which directly use the `VK_NV_partitioned_acceleration_structure` extension.

 In a way similar to the TLAS, we first need to estimate how much memory will be required to generate and store the resulting PTLAS.
 The `vkGetPartitionedAccelerationStructuresBuildSizesNV` takes in particular the total number of instances and partitions, and the maximum number of instances any single partition may hold.
 The helper function `PartitionedAccelerationStructures::getBuildSizes` also takes additional information such as the maximum number of PTLAS update operations that may be performed simultaneously, and whether instances and partitions may be updated (more details on those below).
 From this information the helper struct `PartitionedAccelerationStructures::BuildSizeInfo` will contain the sizes of all the buffers required to generate and store the PTLAS, along with the sizes of the buffers containing the instance, partition and build operation definitions.
 The application is then responsible for allocating those buffers and providing a helper structure `PartitionedAccelerationStructures::Buffers` to the builder class.